awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToOracleInstance.md

 If you need to create a new security group to enable access, the type of security group that you create depends on which Amazon EC2 platform your DB instance is on\.
 To determine your platform, see [Determining Whether You Are Using the EC2\-VPC or EC2\-Classic Platform](USER_VPC.FindDefaultVPC.md)\.
 In general, if your DB instance is on the *EC2\-Classic* platform, you create a DB security group; if your DB instance is on the *VPC* platform, you create a VPC security group\.
 For information about creating a new security group, see [Controlling Access with Security Groups](Overview.RDSSecurityGroups.md)\.

 After you create the new security group, you modify your DB instance to associate it with the security group\.
-For more information, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 You can enhance security by using SSL to encrypt connections to your DB instance\.
 For more information, see [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md)\.